 This problem affects your relationship with your customers more than you can expect.
 If you have both online and brick-and-mortar stores, you might have encountered this problem before: A shopper orders something on your website just as another shopper buys the last of that item in your brick-and-mortar store.
 And it seriously damages your customers’ shopping experience and their loyalty towards your brand.

 Dead stock is the stock that is as deadly as its name.
-You don’t want a large part of your business’s money to be wasted in warehouses, forgotten by both you and your customers.
+You don’t want much of your business’s money to be wasted in warehouses, forgotten by both you and your customers.
 Additionally, you risk losing money if you can’t sell the products quickly enough, especially for season products like Christmas cards and ornaments.
 In addition, not only dead stock takes up your storage, but it can also drag down your inventory turnover ratio.

 How to manage multi-warehouse properly

 Manage stock across multiple warehouse locations in real-time

 Multi-warehouse inventory combines many warehouses that are operated at the same time.
 Therefore, real-time synchronization among different warehouses, and even among multiple warehouses and multiple stores is necessary to ensure an omnichannel experience.
 However, it is not easy to achieve.

 The solution to this problem is a multi-warehouse inventory management software integrated into online stores, POS in brick-and-mortar stores, and warehouses.
 And it needs to update data in real-time with synchronization.
 Just like when a customer buys a product through any channel that you have included in the integrated system, the stock level is deducted in the warehouse assigned to that channel.
 The available item number is automatically updated on all channels in real-time.
 Such a system helps you in more than one way:

 - Prevent selling already out-of-stock products and make timely reorder to avoid inventory shortage.